 Pulses and frequencies: The number of channels is generally limited, because few instruments deliver such signals.
 Typical instruments are anemometers and (tipping-bucket) rain gauges.
 Use is made of low- and high-speed counters accumulating the pulses in CPU memories.
-The counters should use analogue or digital filters to avoid unwanted pulses, such as electro-magnetic spikes.
+Signal conditioning